pretix/pretix-docs/docs/guides/payment/index.md

 This article shows you how to do that.
 It also tells you how to take some optional steps such as setting up additional fees or deadlines.

+If you want to sell tickets at the box office, or if you want to sell tickets for cash, you should use the app [pretixPOS](../pretixpos/index.md).

 ## Prerequisites

 Setting up payment providers is handled on the event level, so you need to create an event first.